-So, there’s a few different electric and hybrid systems out there, and we want to explain the benefits to help you make the choice that’s right for you.
+So, there’s a few different electric and hybrid systems out there, and We want to explain the benefits to help you make the choice that’s right for you.

 Identifying Your Hybrid